Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 Our current allocation:
 - Production: 2 instances (1 LedgerSpace, 1 SearchSpace)
 - Staging: 2 instances (1 LedgerSpace, 1 SearchSpace)
-- Development: 2 instances (for flexibility in development)
+- Development: 2 instances (1 LedgerSpace, 1 SearchSpace)

 License management process:
 1. The license is stored as a secret in GitHub Actions (`NEO4J_ENTERPRISE_LICENSE`).
 2. During deployment, the license is retrieved and applied to Neo4j instances.
 3. Instance counts and specifications are enforced through Terraform configurations in `terraform/neo4j.tf` and `terraform/variables.tf`.
-4. Pre-deployment checks (`terraform/pre_deployment_check.sh`) verify compliance with license limitations.
+4. Pre-deployment checks verify compliance with license limitations.
 5. Regular audits are conducted to ensure ongoing compliance.

 To update the license: